Serena Williams Net Worth In 2023: Her Fancy Assets And Brand Deals

 Today, Serena Williams is the face of American tennis, even though she is not an active player anymore.
 Her popularity is also not confined to the boundaries of the tennis fraternity― she is one of the most popular athletes of all time and is a bonafide global icon.
 One has to pretty much be living under a rock (for decades!) to not recognise who or how impactful Serena Williams is.

 Serena Williams has won everything there is to win in tennis.
-She has won 23 Grand Slam titles (including seven titles each at the Australian Open and the Wimbledon Open), tied with Novak Djokovic for the most wins in the Open Era.
+She has won 23 Grand Slam titles (including seven titles each at the Australian Open and the Wimbledon Open) and is tied with Novak Djokovic for the most Grand Slam wins in the Open Era.
 She has also won four gold medals at the Olympics (including in both singles and doubles events) and is the only tennis player to win a career Golden Slam (winning all four Grand Slam events in a single calendar year) in both singles and doubles events.
-Williams has been at the summit of the WTA singles rankings for 319 weeks throughout her career, including a record 186 consecutive weeks.
+Williams has also been at the summit of the WTA singles rankings for 319 weeks throughout her career, including a record-tying 186 consecutive weeks.

-While she won her last Grand Slam title in the women’s singles event at the 2017 Australian Open, Serena Williams was a force to be reckoned with until the final match of her career in 2022.
-Williams bowed out of the 2022 US Open after a third-round defeat against Ajla Tomljanovic, but not before creating the record of becoming the oldest woman ever to beat a top-three-ranked player when she got the better of world number two Anett Kontaveit in the second round of the tournament.
-Serena Williams also turned a lot of heads with her sartorial choice, as she has often done in the past, when she participated in the US Open 2022 wearing shoes encrusted with diamond bits.
+While she won her last Grand Slam in the women’s singles event at the 2017 Australian Open, Serena Williams was a force to be reckoned with until the final match of her career in 2022.
+Williams bowed out of the 2022 US Open after a third-round defeat against Ajla Tomljanovic, but not before creating the record for becoming the oldest woman ever to beat a top-three-ranked player when she got the better of world number two Anett Kontaveit in the second round of the tournament.
+Serena Williams also turned a lot of heads with her sartorial choice (as she has often done so) when she participated in the 2022 US Open wearing shoes encrusted with diamond bits.

-As congratulations pour over her from all corners of the world following the birth of her second daughter on Tuesday, we take a look at Serena Williams’ incredible net worth, her astonishing career earnings, all the luxurious assets that she owns, and more.
+So, as congratulations pour in from all corners of the world following the birth of her second daughter, we take a look at Serena Williams’ net worth, her astonishing career earnings, all the luxurious assets she owns and more.

-In a career that spanned nearly three decades, Serena Williams rose to the pinnacle of glory in the world of tennis.
-Given that tennis in itself is a high-paying sport, it comes as little surprise that the former American tennis player made a fortune, becoming one of the wealthiest sports personalities of her generation.
-Even after her retirement from professional tennis, she remains one of the richest sportspersons ever.
+In a career that has spanned nearly three decades, Serena Williams has risen to the pinnacle of glory in the world of tennis.
+Given that tennis in itself is a high-paying sport, it comes as little to no surprise that the former American tennis player has made a fortune, becoming one of the wealthiest sports personalities of her generation.
+Even after her retirement from professional tennis, she remains one of the richest athletes in the world.

-According to a report by Forbes, Serena Williams’ net worth, as of 2023, stands at a mammoth USD 290 million.
-The legendary tennis player was featured in Forbes’ list of America’s Richest Self-Made Women in 2023 (she holds the 89th spot on the list).
-Williams was also a part of Forbes’ list of The World’s Highest-Paid Celebrities in 2020, on which she acquired the 98th position.
+According to a report by Forbes, Serena Williams’ net worth in 2023 stands at a mammoth USD 290 million.
+The legendary tennis player was featured in Forbes’ list of America’s Richest Self-Made Women in 2023 (she holds the 89th spot on the list) and was also a part of Forbes’ list of The World’s Highest-Paid Celebrities in 2020, acquiring the 98th position.

 Interestingly, Serena William’s net worth is twice that of her husband’s.
 According to a report by CAknowledge, Alexis Ohanian’s net worth, as of 2023, is estimated to be around USD 150 million.